Stock market today: Wall Street falls toward worst loss since Election Day as vaccine makers sink

 Friday’s data on retail sales, though, may not be quite as strong as it appeared.
 After taking away purchases of automobiles, sales at retailers were weaker last month than economists expected.

-In stock markets abroad, London's FTSE 100 was close to flat after data from the Office for National Statistics showed economic growth slowed to 0.1% in the July-September quarter from the 0.5% in the previous quarter.
+In stock markets abroad, London's FTSE 100 fell 0.1% after data from the Office for National Statistics showed economic growth slowed to 0.1% in the July-September quarter from the 0.5% in the previous quarter.
 It was weaker than expected.

 Tokyo's Nikkei 225 gained 0.3% after data showed growth for Japan's economy accelerated in the latest quarter, even as the Bank of Japan raised interest rates in July.